- Fisheries Home

 - News & Multimedia

 - Educators and Students

 - Get Involved

 - About OPR

-Job Postings for the Office of Protected Resources (OPR):
+Job Openings in the NOAA Fisheries Office of Protected Resources:

 - Presidential Management Fellows Program (PMF)

-The PMF Program is a leadership development fellowship designed to attract outstanding master's or doctoral-level students to careers in the Federal service.
+The PMF Program is a leadership development fellowship designed to attract graduate students to careers in the Federal service.

 - ORISE Program